sagardampba2022w/Knowledge_Assistant/README.md

 - [How to Test the App in Local Environment Setup](#how-to-test-the-app-in-local-environment-setup)

 ## Overview

 **Knowledge Assistant** is a tool that simplifies access to the underlying structure and methodology of syndicated market research.
-It helps users quickly find answers related to:

-- **Approach**
-- **Methodologies**
-- **Sample Coverage**
-- **Geographic Coverage**
-- **Analysis Types**
+The **Knowledge Assistant** is powered by a comprehensive dataset that includes question-answer pairs related to syndicated market research.
+These question-answer pairs are categorized into the following sections to help users quickly get answers to specific research related queries

+- **General Information**: Questions related to the overall scope and purpose of the research.
+- **Data Collection Methodology**: Information about how the data was collected, including sample size, demographics, and methodology.
+- **Data Access and Reporting**: Focused on the ways users can access reports and the types of reporting available.
+- **Data Usage and Application**: How to apply the data in various contexts for business insights and decision-making.
+- **Technical Support**: Queries about resolving technical issues and troubleshooting data tools.
+- **Subscription and Pricing**: Questions regarding pricing models and subscription options.
+- **Data Segmentation and Custom Queries**: Information on how to segment the data and perform custom queries.
+- **Advanced Analytics and Predictive Modeling**: Addressing advanced techniques for analyzing data, including predictive models.
+- **Competitive Benchmarking**: Questions focused on comparing data with competitor benchmarks.
+- **Consumer Sentiment and Feedback**: How to measure consumer feedback and sentiment analysis through the data.
+- **Data Export and Integration**: Methods of exporting data and integrating with other tools or platforms.
+- **Reporting and Visualization Tools**: Information on the visualization tools available for data interpretation.

 This makes it easier for anyone, regardless of their expertise in market research, to understand how a study was conducted and what parameters were used, without needing to sift through complex reports manually.

 By providing clear explanations on how the research was performed, **Knowledge Assistant** ensures that users can confidently interpret and apply the data in their work, supporting informed decision-making and effective use of market research insights.

-## Dataset

-The **Knowledge Assistant** is powered by a comprehensive dataset that includes question-answer pairs related to syndicated market research.
-These question-answer pairs are categorized into the following sections:

-- **General**: Questions related to the overall scope and purpose of the research.
-- **Market**: Focused on market definitions, market scope, and geographic coverage.
-- **Category**: Addresses specific product or service categories covered in the research.
-- **Sample**: Information on the sample size, demographics, and sampling methods used in the research.
-- **Analysis**: Questions that dive into the types of analysis performed, including statistical methods, data interpretation, and segmentation approaches.

-By structuring the dataset into these categories, **Knowledge Assistant** is able to provide highly relevant and contextualized answers, ensuring users can quickly find the specific information they need about how syndicated research is conducted.

-You can access the dataset here : [Dataset Link](https://github.com/sagardampba2022w/Research_Knowledge_base_Assistant/blob/main/Data_prep/data.csv)
+You can access the dataset here: [Dataset Link](https://github.com/sagardampba2022w/Research_Knowledge_base_Assistant/blob/main/Data_prep/data.csv)

+---

 ## Technologies